-Once again Newcastle has increased its performance in the Tidy Towns competition with 319 points in 2021 compared with 312 in 2019 (not held in 202 due to Covid).
+Once again Newcastle has increased its performance in the Tidy Towns competition with 326 points in 2022 compared with 319 in 2021.
 The performance has shown a consistent improvement each year since 2010 when a score of 250 was achieved.
 The result is a credit to the way in which the village has been consistently maintained by a small core of volunteers backed up by larger numbers during our village clean day in the spring and the involvement of children in the successful anti- litter campaign, including the annual beach clean-up.

 The judges, who visited the village, were particularly impressed by a number of issues with brief extracts from the Report listed below:

 What an excellent idea – a Village Forum with dedicated committees.
 It is an ideal medium in which to allow residents, existing & new, to connect, discuss, share knowledge & talk to each other about a wide range of topics that impact on the village as a whole & they as individuals.